Finding Details

 Click the

-Click Contact User to contact the user responsible for the issue.
+Click Contact User to contact the user responsible for the finding.

 You navigate directly to an email window, where you can contact the responsible user.